malkhamis-panw/gaia/doc/documentation.md

 ### EnforcerTraceReport

-Post a new Defender trace that determines how packets are.
+Post a new enforcer trace that determines how packets are.

 #### Example